Find Trade Colleges

 Washington, DC

 With a ranking of #18, George Washington University did quite well on this year’s best schools for allied health professions students working on their bachelor’s degree.
-GWU is a very large private not-for-profit school located in the city of Washington.
+GWU is a very large private not-for-profit school located in the large city of Washington.

 Read full report on Allied Health Professions at George Washington University